-You may think that you’re too young to make a Will or that you don’t have anything to leave to your loved ones.
-You may think that because you are married that your husband or Wife will automatically get the right to deal with your affairs after you die, which may not be the case.
-Maybe you have never thought about it at all.
+People may think that they’re too young to make a Will, or that they have insufficient wealth or assets to need on.
+They may think that because they are married their spouse will have the right to deal with their affairs if they die and automatically inherit everything on death.
+Maybe they have never thought about it at all!

-We live in a time where family dynamics and assets can be complex – people are involved in second marriages and may have children from different relationships.
-We all need to consider providing proper financial support to those loved ones that are financially dependent upon us.
-This can avoid unnecessary conflict between family members and financial claims being made against our estate after our death.
+Family dynamics and assets can be complex.
+Second marriages and children from different relationships can introduce added levels of emotion.
+Everyone needs to consider providing proper financial support to those loved ones that are financially dependent upon them.
+This can avoid unnecessary conflict between family members and financial claims being made against the estate after death.

 Why Choose Us?

 - Delivering a first class legal service for over 100 years.

 - We combine our local knowledge with up-to-date legal practices and technology to ensure that your needs are met and your expectations fulfilled.